Dimethoxy/Plasma/README.md

 ## Downloads

-You can download our pre-built binaries for Windows and macOS [here](https://github.com/Dimethoxy/Plasma/releases)
+You can download our pre-built binaries for Windows and macOS [here](https://github.com/Dimethoxy/Plasma/releases). \
+For Linux use our latest [pre-release version](https://github.com/Dimethoxy/Plasma/releases/tag/1.1.0).

 ## Installation